Testing. It often gets left to the last minute, then cut because you’re out of time, over-budget, or whatever else.

 How do we solve the problem of buggy software being delivered to customers?
 By making sure that testing is not seen as something “only the developers care about”.

 Describing and understanding the needs of a system has a ton of benefits beyond code correctness: establishing inter-departmental dialog and making sure all stakeholders’ concerns are met (and not just the stakeholders with big fancy titles).
-Understanding these needs from the start and testing external business behaviors that the entire team cares about—this a great way to ensure a quality project.
+Using behavior-driven development to understand these needs from the start and testing external business behaviors that the entire team cares about—that is a great way to ensure a quality project.